PseudoDevs/IamGhost/bmd9.md

-Last updated: 2024-04-09 09:34:23
+Last updated: 2024-04-09 09:34:56
-Random Quote: Stark: "Can I give you a piece of advice?"
-Carter: "I'd rather you didn't." - Peggy Carter
+Random Quote: That everything’s repeating That this has all happened before Like a massive déjĂ  Vu -